Axido545/modal-axido/README.md

 # Modal Axido

-Ce composant React permet d'afficher une modal qui contient du texte passé en props
+This React component displays a modal containing text passed through props.

 ## How to use

-Voici un exemple de code qui permet d'utiliser la modal dans un composant react
+Here's an example code demonstrating how to use the modal in a React component:

 `<ModalAxido textModal={textModal} handleClose={handleClose} isOpen={openModal} />`

 ### Props definitions

-textModal: String, le texte à afficher dans la modal
+textModal: String, the text to display in the modal.
-handlClose: Function, la fonction à appeller pour fermer la modal
+handlClose: Function, the function to call to close the modal.
-isOpen: Boolean, permet d'afficher ou non la modal
+isOpen: Boolean, determines whether the modal is displayed or not.